About New Zealand Travel

 Custom Travel Options

-Bay of Islands (3 days)
+Bay Of Islands (3 days)

 Dramatic beaches and chiseled islands of the far north of the North Island are gems of extraordinary beauty.

-Coromandel (4 days)
+Glenorchy (4 days)

 Marlborough Sounds (4 days)

 Picture-book forest scenery, rivers, backcountry, vineyards and year round sunshine make the region a favorite.

 The glacier region of Franz Josef and Fox Glaciers is simply stunning.

 Wellington (3 days)

 In the midst of rolling hills and a lovely harbor, the capital city is easily walkable with boutique shops, galleries and great restaurants downtown.